-(1) As used in this section, "building design element" means { the same as that term is defined in Section 10-9a-530.

-(2) A county legislative body may not adopt or enforce an ordinance regulating}:

-(a) exterior color;

-(b) type or style of exterior cladding material;

-(c) style, dimensions, or materials of a roof structure, roof pitch, or porch;

-(d) exterior nonstructural architectural ornamentation;

-(e) location, design, placement, or architectural styling of a window or door;

-(f) location, design, placement, or architectural styling of a garage door, not including a rear-loading garage door;

-(g) number or type of rooms;

-(h) interior layout of a room;

-(i) minimum square footage over 1,000 square feet, not including a garage;

-(j) rear yard landscaping requirements;

-(k) minimum building dimensions; or

-(1) front yard fencing requirements.

-(2) Except as provided in Subsection (3), a county may not impose a requirement for a building design element on a one to two family dwelling or townhome.

-(3) {This section} Subsection (2) does not apply to:

-(a) {an ordinance regulating a structure} a dwelling located within an area designated as a historic district {on}in:

-(i) the National Register of Historic Places;

-(ii) the state register as defined in Section 9-8-402; or

-(iii) a local historic district or area, or a site designated as a local landmark, created by ordinance before January 1, 2021;

-(b) an ordinance enacted as a condition for participation in the National Flood Insurance Program administered by the Federal Emergency Management Agency

-(c) an ordinance enacted to implement the requirements of the Utah Urban Interface Code adopted under Section 15A-2-103;

-(d) building design elements agreed to under a development agreement;

-(e) a dwelling located within an area that:

-(i) is zoned primarily for residential use; and

-(ii) was substantially developed before calendar year 1940;

-(f) an ordinance enacted to implement water efficient landscaping in a rear yard;

-(g) an ordinance enacted to regulate type of cladding, in response to findings or evidence from the construction industry of:

-(i) defects in the material of existing cladding; or

-(ii) consistent defects in the installation of existing cladding; or property owner requests:

-(h) a land use regulation, including a planned unit development or overlay zone, that a

-(i) the county to apply to the owner's property; and

-(ii) in exchange for an increase in density or other benefit not otherwise available as a permitted use in the zoning area or district.
+- (1) As used in this section, "building design element" means: - (a) exterior color; - (b) type or style of exterior cladding material; - (c) style, dimensions, or materials of a roof structure, roof pitch, or porch; - (d) exterior nonstructural architectural ornamentation; - (e) location, design, placement, or architectural styling of a window or door; - (f) location, design, placement, or architectural styling of a garage door, not including a rear-loading garage door; - (g) number or type of rooms; - (h) interior layout of a room; - (i) minimum square footage over 1,000 square feet, not including a garage; - (i) rear yard landscaping requirements;

+- (k) minimum building dimensions; or - (1) a requirement to install front yard fencing. - (2) Except as provided in Subsection (3), a county may not impose a requirement for a building design element on a one to two family dwelling or townhome. - (3) Subsection (2) does not apply to: - (a) a dwelling located within an area designated as a historic district in: - (i) the National Register of Historic Places; - (ii) the state register as defined in Section 9-8-402; or - (iii) a local historic district or area, or a site designated as a local landmark, created by ordinance before January 1, 2021; - (b) an ordinance enacted as a condition for participation in the National Flood Insurance Program administered by the Federal Emergency Management Agency; - (c) an ordinance enacted to implement the requirements of the Utah Wildland Urban Interface Code adopted under Section 15A-2-103; - (d) building design elements agreed to under a development agreement; - (e) a dwelling located within an area that: - (i) is zoned primarily for residential use; and - (ii) was substantially developed before calendar year {1940}1950; - (f) an ordinance enacted to implement water efficient landscaping in a rear yard; - (g) an ordinance enacted to regulate type of cladding, in response to findings or evidence from the construction industry of: - (i) defects in the material of existing cladding; or - (ii) consistent defects in the installation of existing cladding; { or} - (h) a land use regulation, including a planned unit development or overlay zone, that a property owner requests: - (i) the county to apply to the owner's property; and - (ii) in exchange for an increase in density or other benefit not otherwise available as a permitted use in the zoning area or district ; or - (i) a dwelling located within a mountainous planning district.